fanpu/website/_posts/2023-01-02-latex-tips.markdown

 %}

-In the region highlighted in red, the expressions do not carry any punctuation at all, and by the end of the last equation (Equation 15), I am almost out of breathe trying to process all of the information.
-In addition, it does not end in a full stop, which does not give me an affordance to take a break, which makes it a very tiring read mentally.
+In the region highlighted in red, the expressions do not carry any punctuation at all, and by the end of the last equation (Equation 15), I am almost out of breath trying to process all of the information.
+In addition, it does not end in a full stop, which does not give me an affordance to take a break mentally until the next paragraph.

 Instead, commas should be added after each expression where the expression does not terminate, and the final equation should be ended by a full stop.
 Here is a good example of punctuation